denisvieira05/tripdog/README.md

 # TRIPDOG
-App to show to like and share dogs around the world .
+App to show, like and share dogs around the world .

 ## Available Scripts